gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 Driver Station Guide
 ====================

-The driver station is the communication point for drivers.
-It allows you to configure settings, configure hardware, start and stop opmodes, send gamepad data, and can receive telemetry data from the robot.
-There are two main different choices for a driver station, the REV Robotics Driver Hub and an Android phone.
+The Driver Station (DS) is the way drivers interact with the robot.
+Through it, you configure settings, configure hardware, start and stop OpModes, use gamepads, and receive telemetry data from the robot.
+There are two main different choices for a Driver Station: the REV Robotics Driver Hub and an Android phone.

 REV Driver Hub
 --------------